 Giving up too early

-When you are new to the dropshipping world it can all seem sugar and spice.
+When you’re new to the dropshipping world it can all seem like sugar and spice.
 But getting noticed by potential customers and turning them into paying ones is a hard job with all the competition around you.
-Do not get discouraged if you are not selling as fast as you thought you would be, just keep in mind that dropshipping is a long-term game.
+Don’t get discouraged if you aren’t selling as fast as you thought you would be, just keep in mind that dropshipping is a long-term game.
 The better you know your targeted niche, the better you can market to them and the more sales you will have, but this takes time.
-Those who do not give up will eventually be the winners and end up with the largest profits.
+Those who don’t give up will eventually be the winners and end up with the largest profits.